gkh-io/gkh-web-job/readme.md

-#Helpers for web job creation
+#Helpers for web job on dotnet.core platform